 About Impacted Teeth

 Orthodontics, including traditional braces and removable teeth aligners, can help move teeth into their proper position for a healthy, attractive smile.
 However, to get the best results from orthodontic systems, impacted teeth need to be addressed and repaired before treatment.
 Dr. Prashant Reddy and Dr. William Phillips, board-certified oral and maxillofacial surgeons (OMS) at Garland Oral Surgery, treat impacted teeth with simple or surgical extraction to prepare the mouth for orthodontic treatments.
 An impacted tooth may be hiding in the gumline and need help "erupting" from the gumline.
 A simple extraction will expose the tooth and allow it to grow properly before orthodontics are applied.
 In other cases, an impacted tooth may be causing crowding that would prevent the other teeth from correct spacing, so a surgical extraction should be performed.
-Schedule a consultation at Garland Oral Surgery in North Texas with our surgeons to have a pre-orthodontic exam.
+Schedule a consultation at Garland Oral Surgery and Dental Implant Center with our surgeons to have a pre-orthodontic exam.

 Before scheduling an appointment with an orthodontist to discuss teeth straightening treatments, patients should visit Dr. Reddy or Dr. Phillips to make sure their teeth are ready.
 They can help prepare the teeth for orthodontics by helping a tooth erupt from the gumline or by removing an impacted tooth.
 Since orthodontics can be expensive and time-consuming, it's important to make sure the results are not ruined by a blocked tooth that may come in later.

-During the patient's consultation, Dr. Reddy and Dr. Phillips will assess the position of each tooth and look for any potential problems.
+During the patient's consultation, Dr. Reddy or Dr. Phillips will assess the position of each tooth and look for any potential problems.
 An impacted or erupted tooth can be difficult to see with the naked eye, so special tools like digital X-rays are used to see the hidden areas of the mouth.
-They will work with each patient to create a treatment plan that addresses their needs and readies their mouth for future orthodontic work.
+They will work with each patient to create a treatment plan that addresses his or her needs and readies the mouth for future orthodontic work.
 Patients will be given pre-surgical instructions based on their treatment plan so they can be prepared for their surgery and recovery.